moj-analytical-services/rpackage_training/README.md

 You can also use git hooks which check for certain datafiles and prevent a git push going ahead unless you give specific approval.
 For more guidance about these hooks see: https://github.com/ukgovdatascience/dotfiles

 Exercise 6: Upload or copy crimedata2.csv into your package Rstudio folder.
 Then amend the gitignore file to include the code in https://github.com/ukgovdatascience/dotfiles/blob/master/.gitignore After pushing to github can you see crimedata2.csv?
-Then additionally specify crimedata2.csv as a file not to be ignored.
+Then additionally specify crimedata2.csv as a file not to be ignored at the end of the gitignore file.
 After pushing to github can you now see it?